Leave a Message

 What is the difference between Pacific Heights and Lower Pacific Heights?

-Pacific Heights is the grander, mansion-lined upper neighborhood with sweeping views and the higher price ceiling.
-Lower Pacific Heights sits just south, centered on Fillmore Street, with boutique buildings, more walkable energy, and a lower price per square foot.
+Pacific Heights is the grander, mansion-lined upper neighborhood with sweeping views, larger homes, and a far higher price ceiling.
+Lower Pacific Heights sits just south, centered on Fillmore Street, with boutique buildings and more walkable energy, at a nearly identical price per square foot.

 Is Lower Pacific Heights cheaper than Pacific Heights?